 The last thing you want to worry about as you lead your family to safety during an extensive flood is whether or not you have sufficient insurance coverage to help you recover.

 Knowledgeable, independent insurance agents on the Trusted Choice network are always available to answer your questions, suggest coverage options, and even assist you in filing a claim.
-These agents have years of experience working with Alaska insurance companies and the NFIP alike, enabling them to offer you straightforward and valuable advise.
-Contact a Trusted Choice member agent near you to find out how you can obtain the perfect flood insurance policy that meets your needs and budget.
+These agents have years of experience working with Alaska insurance companies and the NFIP alike, enabling them to offer you straightforward and valuable advice.
+Contact an independent agent near you to find out how you can obtain the perfect flood insurance policy that meets your needs and budget.